Warped Tour: Overview

 Band performance times and sets were posted on an inflatable installation and were available in print for purchase from an on-site information stand.

 Every year had a "BBQ Band".
 In exchange for the privilege of playing on the tour, the BBQ Band prepared the post-show barbecue for the bands and crew most evenings.
 Past BBQ Bands included the Dropkick Murphys, Art of Shock, and "The Fabulous Rudies".
 Similarly, one band, Animo (formerly DORK), was permitted for four years to play on the tour in exchange for working on the setup crew.
 The "BBQ Band" for the 2016 tour was Reckless Serenade.

-The tour began as a skate punk and third-wave ska tour, but later came to feature largely pop punk and metalcore acts.
+The tour began as a skate punk and third-wave ska tour but later came to feature largely pop punk and metalcore acts.
 Some hardcore and street punk bands also participated, such as the Casualties, the Unseen and Anti-Flag.

 The tour was not set up in a single fixed format; each show venue dictated a different layout.
 The event was set up in early morning and struck late the same day.
 Heading into Canada, a bus transported supplies while another bus held equipment not needed during the brief jaunt over the border.

-Citing issues like transportation problems for minors, and audience demographics growing younger each year, Kevin Lyman decided to let parents attend Warped Tour performances for free beginning in 2013.
+Citing issues like transportation problems for minors and audience demographics trending younger each year, Kevin Lyman decided to let parents attend Warped Tour performances for free beginning in 2013.
 Parents had their own adult day care, known as Reverse Day Care.
 Grown-ups could spend the day waiting for their children in the Reverse Day Care tent, which offered ample seating, as well as fans or cooling devices to keep parents occupied during the festival.

 Bands

 History

 The Warped Tour was created in 1995 by Kevin Lyman and Ray Woodbury, president of RK Diversified Entertainment, in production with the short-lived Warp Magazine and Creative Artists Agency.
-The tour began June 21 at the Idaho Center in Boise, Idaho, and ended August 18 in Detroit, Michigan.
+The tour began June 21 at the Idaho Center in Nampa, Idaho, and ended August 18 at the Phoenix Plaza Amphitheater in Pontiac, Michigan.